-We can’t guarantee which products your hotel will provide, but we can guarantee you the right to feel good about your hair and self-image while you’re jet-setting.
-To ensure your trip goes as smoothly as possible, here’s a primer on travel products for textured hair—where to get them, how to pack them, and what to avoid at all costs.
-Ashley Lee, Mizani brand ambassador and artist, has the 411 on how to travel with textured hair.
+To ensure your trip goes as smoothly as possible, here’s a primer on care tips and travel products for textured hair—where to get them, how to pack them, and what to avoid at all costs.
+Gina Pickett, Biolage and Matrix national trainer and artist, has the 411 on how to travel with textured hair.

 Pack your own products.

-Once you’re left with damp hair, there’s one more obstacle to avoid: the blow dryer.
+If you plan on using heat, we recommend you bring your own hair dryer.
 Hotel hair dryers are notorious for their whining motors, high heat, and low airspeed.
 For your peace of mind, make the decision to skip out on them altogether.
 And, of course, don’t forget to use a heat-protecting product—Redken Extreme Play Safe Heat Protection Repair Treatment is great for thermal protection and hair strengthening.